-Last updated 15 February 2019
+Last updated February 2024

 Marriage

 Any person is free to marry provided they are old enough, and they understand the nature and effect of the marriage ceremony at the time of the ceremony.
-Usually there is no legal reason why a person with a disability may not marry, unless the nature of their disability is such that they cannot understand the nature and effect of the marriage ceremony.
+Usually, there is no legal reason why a person with disability may not marry, unless the nature of their disability is such that they cannot understand the nature and effect of the marriage ceremony.

 Parenting